tOgg1/graphene-django-cud/docs/guide/subscriptions.rst

 any source are picked up.

 However, this has the downside that it will fire multiple times for create and update mutations, as typically multiple save calls are made during the course of an average mutation.
-In addition, it will before the totality of a mutation's effects have been applied.
-For instance, during a create mutation, the first `post_save` signal will be fired before any many to one or many to many relations have been created.
-So these relations will not be available to the client.
+The first of these calls will fire before the totality of a mutation's effects have been applied.
+For instance, during a create mutation, the first `post_save` signal will be fired before any many-to-one or many-to-many relations have been created.
+Hence, none of these relations will be available to the client.

 To handle this, you can use the :ref:`Library specific signals<signals>` instead, which will fire only when a mutation is completed.
 The downside of this is that you will not pick up on general create/update/delete signals from other